 After lease-related incentives are deducted, the rental income from operating lease is recognized on a straight-line basis over the term of the lease.
 The initial direct costs arising from acquisition of operating leases is added to the carrying amount of the underlying assets; and an expense is recognized for the lease on a straight line basis over the lease term.
+The lease negotiations processed with lessees are treated as new leases from the effective date of the lease modification.

-Rental changes in lease agreements that do not depend on indices or rates are recognized income in the period in which they are incurred.
+Variable lease payments that do not depend on indices or rates are recognized as income in the period in which they are incurred.

 When a lease includes both land and building elements, the consolidated company assesses the classification of each element separately as a financial or an operating lease based on the assessment as to whether substantially all the risks and rewards incidental to ownership of each element have been transferred to the lessee.
 The lease payments are allocated between the land and the building elements in proportion to the relative fair values of the leasehold interests in the land element and building element of the lease at the inception of a contract.
-If the allocation of the lease payments can be made reliably, each element is accounted for separately in accordance with its lease classification.
-If the lease payments cannot be allocated reliably between the land and building elements, the entire lease is generally classified as a finance lease unless it is clear that both elements meet the standards of operating leases; in which case, the entire lease is classified as an operating lease.
+If the lease payments can be allocated reliably between the two elements, each element is accounted for separately in accordance with its lease classification.
+If the lease payments cannot be allocated reliably between the two elements, the entire lease is generally classified as a finance lease unless it is clear that both elements meet the standards of operating leases; in which case, the entire lease is classified as an operating lease.